-There are a lot of things to love about taking a Contiki tour–new sightseeing every day, making friends from around the world, and easy access to tons of adventures.
-But, to me, one of the most exciting parts of touring is THE FOOD.
-From cereal to candy to nice restaurants, meal time is ALWAYS exciting when you’re in another country.
-Somehow (with lots of difficulty, really) I’ve managed to narrow the excitement down to a Top Ten List.
-So here it is… My Top Ten Eats On The Coast of Australia:
+For me, one of the most exciting parts of travelling is and always will be THE FOOD.
+From the small things like different cereals or candy to nice restaurants and local flavours, meal time is ALWAYS exciting when you're in another country.
+Somehow (with lots of difficulty, really) I've managed to narrow the excitement down to a top 10.
+So here it is...
+10 of the best Australian eats, according to me...

 If you’re not sure, the passion fruit is the one that’s NOT the watermelon, grapes, kiwi, or orange.

-5. Shapes.
 These, to me, were more of a mini-obsession than a mind-blowingly delicious snack.
 While certainly tasty, the true beauty of these little crackers is that they come in more flavors than you can even imagine… like, maybe fifty!
-Ever have an Aussie BBQ Meat Lovers flavored cracker?
+Ever had an Aussie BBQ Meat Lovers flavored cracker (unless of course, you’re Australian)?
 Didn’t think so.
 What about Honey Soy Chicken?
 Or Chicken Crimpy?
 What does “Crimpy” even MEAN?
 It’s questions like these that best explain why I love Shapes crackers so much.
-Shown below is a grocery store shelf filled with (the somewhat traditional) Barbeque and Pizza flavored Shapes.